 Hazel-Gin Lorenzo Aspera (Editor for Nonfiction) is a registered nurse, artist, and writer.
 She spent her childhood in Cotabato City and is now based in Cagayan de Oro City.
 A fellow for literary essay at the 1st Cagayan de Oro Writers Workshop, some of her feature stories appear in the book Peace Journeys: A Collection of Peacebuilding Stories in Mindanao.
 Currently, she is Associate Director for Communications and Junior Fellow for Literary Essay of Nagkahiusang Magsusulat sa Cagayan de Oro (NAGMAC).

 Jennie P. Arado (Editor for Nonfiction) is from Koronadal City, South Cotabato, and currently works for a newspaper in Davao City as editor of the lifestyle section.
-She earned her BA in English (major in creative writing) from the University of the Philippines–Mindanao.
+She earned her BA in English (major in creative writing) from the University of the Philippines–Mindanao and was a fellow for creative nonfiction at the 2016 University of Santo Tomas National Writers Workshop.
 Her story “Ang Dako nga Yahong sang Batchoy” won the South Cotabato Children’s Story Writing Contest in 2018.

-Norman Ralph Isla (Editor for Drama) is from Tacurong City, Sultan Kudarat, and teaches at Mindanao State University in General Santos City.
-He was a fellow for drama at the 2015 Davao Writers Workshop.
+Norman Ralph Isla (Editor for Play) is from Tacurong City, Sultan Kudarat, and a department head at Mindanao State University in General Santos City.
+He was a fellow for drama at the 2015 Davao Writers Workshop and at the 4th Amelia Lapeña–Bonifacio Writers Workshop (2019).
 Several of his plays have been staged in General Santos City and South Cotabato.